-If you move Elements story to a given status it will push the story on JIRA side to the mapped status and vice-versa.
+If you move an Elements story to a given status it will push the story on the JIRA side to the mapped status and vice-versa.

-Scroll down to set up fields mapping with JIRA.
+Scroll down to set up your standard and custom field mapping with JIRA.

 The summary, release & description fields are automatically mapped and fixed.
-If you want to, you can map acceptance criteria field or any custom field that you have.
-You can choose whether the updates should be flowing from Elements to JIRA or should the connection work both ways for these fields.
+If you want to, you can map the acceptance criteria field or any custom field that you have.
+You can choose whether the updates should be flowing from Elements to JIRA or if you'd like the connection to work both ways for these fields.

 Registering a webhook

-If the JIRA user credentials used to set up the development project belong to "JIRA administrator" then after selecting the JIRA project you can click "register webhook" to set it up automatically in JIRA.
-You will see a green notification message informing you that the webhook was successfully registered, and it will continue to show it as long as the webhook is succesfully enabled.
+If the JIRA user credentials used to set up the development project belong to "JIRA administrator" then after selecting the JIRA project you can click "Register webhook" to set it up automatically in JIRA.
+You will see a green notification message informing you that the webhook was successfully registered, and it will continue to show it as long as the webhook is successfully enabled.